 But unless you’re already able & a proven good driver, we’re just gonna crash into a tree!”

-Don’t have your people & customers crashing into trees.
+Pls don’t have your people & customers crashing into the proverbial trees.
 Make sure your people are certified instructors with as much hands-on practice AND DAILY USE OF THE TOOLS as possible.